-Identifying companies that are the right mix of new-age and robust is important when it comes to technology.
+Identifying companies that are the right mix of new-age and robust is essential when it comes to technology.

 Robustness indicates that they have been in this business to see a few downturns and adapt to change.
 One could be wary of new-age companies that dabble in the latest trends and don’t have a service or product that offers tangible benefits.

-However, some companies always make it to the "Best Workplaces in Technology” or other similar lists.
+However, some companies always make it to the “Best Workplaces in Technology” or similar lists.
 Some of the notable entries are: